Edit > Paste Special

 even with Reveal Codes in WP.

-Unformatted Text command does away with all the formatting garbage,
+Unformatted Text command [or the Edit > Paste Unformatted Text command added in newer versions] does away with all the formatting garbage,